pjha26/pjha26/README.md

 ## 👨‍💻 About Me

-I’m a **Full-Stack Developer** focused on building **production-grade web applications** with modern frontend frameworks, secure authentication, payment systems, and scalable backend logic.
+I’m a **Full-Stack Developer** focused on building **production-grade web applications** with modern frontend frameworks, secure authentication systems, payment integrations, and scalable backend logic.

 I enjoy working on **backend systems, APIs, authentication flows, payments**, and applying **DSA fundamentals** to write efficient and maintainable code.